fsprojects/Rezoom.SQL/README.md

 error when you try to compile your program.
 You'll also get an error if you do something that doesn't make sense from a type standpoint, like writing `sqrt(u.Name)`.

+When you have a large codebase, this is much nicer than having to run the queries to find these problems.

-What can you do with the `MyQuery` type?
+## What can you do with the example `MyQuery` type?

 Rezoom.SQL knows that the command needs a string parameter (for `@search`), and it knows the column names and types that the query will output.
 So you can use it without any of the effort of manually creating `SqlParameter`s and processing `SqlDataReader`s.